AlgoMaster Logo

 What is a Pointer?

-A pointer is simply a variable that represents an index or position within a data structure, such as an array or linked list.
+A pointer is a variable that represents an index or position within a data structure, such as an array or linked list.

 0